Flooding

 • Tree roots

-If a blockage occurs in a sewer, usually the first property affected is the one immediately upstream of the blockage because this is where the sewage will start to overflow.
-However all properties upstream of the blockage will eventually be affected as their waste water will not be able to flow away satisfactorily.
+If a blockage occurs in a drain serving a single property, only that property is affected.
+If a sewer is blocked, the first property impacted is typically the one immediately upstream, where sewage may overflow.
+All properties upstream will eventually be affected as waste water cannot flow away properly.

-What should I do if I suspect a blockage (foul/waste not flowing away as usual)?
+What should I do if I suspect a blockage (waste not flowing as usual)?

-If you suspect it is only you, (ie: the blockage is in your drain), it is the responsibility of the house owner/holder, which may be you or your landlord.
-Facilitate the clearance by arranging for a drainage clearing company or contact your landlord/letting agent (tenants may be responsible depending on the tenancy agreement and the cause of the blockage).
+If the blockage is solely in your drain, it is the responsibility of the property owner or landlord to resolve it.
+Arrange for a drainage specialist or contact your landlord or letting agent.
+Tenants may be responsible depending on their tenancy agreement and the cause of the blockage.

 Help us to improve this website